burnash/gspread/README.md

 # gspread

-This is a simple wrapper around Google Data Python client library.
+This is a simple Python library for accessing Google Spreadsheets.
 The point is to make the API easier to use.